-For example, if 9000 households would manage to save as little as 10 Watts per hour (0,01 kWh) worth of electricity per day, that would add to 32850 Kilowatt hour (kWh) per year.
+For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on cell phones electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.

 That is a considerable amount of electricity, but let’s add additional perspectives for clarity:

 > Assuming an average cost of 0,18 euro (or dollars, or pounds, or any other currency) per kWh, we would collectively be saving nearly 6000 euro per year.

 > To produce 32,850 kWh of electricity it is necessary to use around 17 metric tons of coal or 56 barrels of residual fuel oil.

 In any case it is clear that small energy savings do really count when looking into the bigger picture.

 If you are looking for ideas to save electricity at home, have a look to this YouTube video were we show some useful tips to reduce the electricity usage at home and decrease the electricity bill.

 Buying an energy effcient appliance or device is going to save electricity, water and decrease your energy and water bills, but at what prize?